bakame-php/dice-roller/README.md

 - **Only 2 arithmetic modifiers can be appended to a given dice pool.**
 - *The `=` comparison sign when using the explode modifier can be omitted*

+*TIP: You should use parenthesis to add more modifiers to your pool*

 #### The factory

 The `Factory` class uses a `Parser` implementation to return a `Rollable` object.
 Optionnally, the factory can attach a profiler to any traceable object.